 An Arkansas native, Newton has lived and worked around the world, including as a member of the United States Army serving three years in Operation Desert Storm, before returning home to study International Business and German at Arkansas State University.
 Newton then moved north to earn a culinary degree at New England Culinary Institute and work in some of New York City’s most respected restaurants and kitchens, including Le Cirque, Union Square Hospitality Group’s Tabla, Aquavit and the Four Seasons.

-Newton recently moved to Nashville to take on the role of Executive Chef at Gray & Dudley at the 21c Museum Hotel Nashville.
-At Gray & Dudley, Newton’s menu celebrates Southern sensibilities — a reflection of Newton’s roots, informed by his travels abroad, and influenced by the new immigrant communities that have been welcomed across the region.
+Newton moved to Nashville in 2018 and was appointed Executive Chef at Gray & Dudley at the 21c Museum Hotel Nashville.
+At Gray & Dudley, Newton’s menu celebrates Southern sensibilities—a reflection of Newton’s roots, informed by his travels abroad, and influenced by the new immigrant communities that have been welcomed across the region.
 Dishes showcase seasonal ingredients, sourced from local farmers and purveyors that Newton has developed relationships with over his time in the area.

 Newton has also just completed his upcoming cookbook, Seeking the South, which will be published in fall 2019.